darshanjawandhiya/Snake-Game/README.md

 Tech Stack : JavaScript, HTML & CSS

-I have built Snake Game.
+I have built a Snake Game.
 In this game you have a snake,food object and a score object which displays the score.

 Here, the player uses the arrow keys to move a "snake" around the board.
 As the snake finds food, it eats the food, and thereby grows larger.